General Convex Agreement with Near-Optimal Communication

+\paragraph{Initializing the supernodes.} We implement the initial assignment of the $n$ parties into $N := n$ supernodes satisfying the invariant above in a subprotocol $\initSupernodes^L$, which we describe in \Cref{subsection:init-supernodes}. $\initSupernodes^L$ prepares the initial assignment using an extractor.
+Then, to provide an input to each supernode $S$, the parties in supernode $S$ run a $\ca$ protocol.

-\paragraph{Reducing the number of supernodes.} When reducing the number of supernodes from $N$ initial supernodes to $N' = \lfloor N/ \supernodefactor \rfloor$ new supernodes, we want to maintain the fraction of bad supernodes of up to $1 / (\omega + \varepsilon)$.
-This step is implemented in a subprotocol $\reduceSupernodes^L$, described in \Cref{subsection:reduce-supernodes}.
-Roughly, $\reduceSupernodes^L$ first assigns the $N$ supernodes to $N'$ committees -- committee $C_i$ is responsible for computing a valid input for (new) supernode $S_i$.
-We assign the parties to committees and then to the new supernodes deterministically, with the help of an extractor.
-This way, the fraction of bad supernodes is maintained.
+\paragraph{Reducing the number of supernodes.} When reducing the number of supernodes from $N$ to $N' = \lfloor N/ \supernodefactor \rfloor$, we want to maintain the threshold $\threshbad$ of bad supernodes.
+This step is implemented in $\reduceSupernodes^L$, described in \Cref{subsection:reduce-supernodes}.
+Roughly, this proceeds in two parts: (1) it defines the new $N'$ supernodes using an extractor, and (2) for each (new) supernode $S_i$, it defines a committee $C_i$ of (old) supernodes that is responsible for computing a valid input for $S_i$.
+The committee assignment also relies on an extractor.
+Then, to compute $S_i$'s input, the supernodes in $C_i$ run a subprotocol $\supernodesCA^L$ that achieves $\ca$ among these in a communication-efficient manner.
+We describe $\supernodesCA^L$ in \Cref{subsection:supernodes-ca}.

-\paragraph{Final step.} Once we reach at most $\supernodefactor$ supernodes, we run a subprotocol $\supernodesCA^L$ that achieves $\ca$ among these in a communication-efficient manner -- it provides each honest party with a valid value.
-We present this subprotocol in \Cref{subsection:supernodes-ca}.
+\paragraph{Final step.} Once we reach at most $\supernodefactor$ supernodes, we run the subprotocol $\supernodesCA^L$, which provides each honest party in these supernodes with a valid value in a communication-efficient manner.
+It is possible, however, that not all honest parties are assigned to supernodes.
+Hence, in this final step, the parties among the remaining up to $\gamma$ supernodes distribute the final value to all parties via a communication-efficient subprotocol called $\supersend^L$, which is roughly an all-to-all variant of $\plainbc$ that we discuss in \Cref{section:supersending}.

-\paragraph{Main protocol.} Hence, in our protocol, each party initially becomes its own supernode.
-Then, we proceed in iterations reducing the number of supernodes from $N$ to $\lceil N / \supernodefactor \rceil$ via $\reduceSupernodes^L$, until $N \leq \supernodefactor$.
-Finally, once we reach $\supernodefactor$ supernodes, these run $\supernodesCA^L$, which provides each honest party with its valid output.
-The constant $\delta$ is the dilation factor of the convexity space.
-We present the code below, and we defer the formal guarantees and the proof to \Cref{subsection:ca-L-analysis}. \begin{dianabox}{$\Pi_{\ca}^L$} \algoHead{Code for party $\party$ with input $v_{\inputt}$}
+\paragraph{Main protocol.} We present the code of $\Pi_{\ca}^L$ below.
+We note that the $\supersend^L$ call mentions \emph{virtual} parties -- this will be discussed in the subsequent sections, and comes from the fact that supernodes are not necessarily disjoint.
+We also recall that the constant $\delta$ is the dilation factor of the convexity space.